jnfrontend/jn-airlines/README.md

 This project was created by [Jaroslaw Narkiewicz](http://www.jaroslawnarkiewicz.com) and generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.

+## Node Packaged Modules

+Run 'npm install' to download and install needed packages.

 ## Development server

 Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+<br> The app will automatically reload if you change any of the source files.

 ## Production